serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 ### Fast SSR with Lambda@Edge

 If you have high demand server side rendered pages, you can opt-in to render them at the CloudFront edge locations.
-This will result in very lowest latency times by saving 2 hops and serving the user request from a close location to them.
+This will result in very low latency times by saving 2 hops and serving the user request from a close location to them.
 Due to current limitations in Lambda@Edge it is recommended that you turn this on a page per page basis and make sure you are not hitting any [limits](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-lambda-at-edge).
 Note the component uses the `origin request` event.

 Enable this functionality by setting the `edge` property for your page(s):